torrejonv/teranode/docs/stores/utxo.md

 3. **Nullstore**.

-4. **Redis**.

-5. **SQL**:
-    - SQL-based relational database implementations.
-At this point, only PostgreSQL is implemented.

-Notice how some of the databases are in-memory, while others are persistent (and shared with other services).
+Notice how one of the databases is in-memory, while another one (Aerospike) is persistent (and shared with other services).

 More details about the specific stores can be found in the [Technology](#5-technology) section.